My Site

 In 2004, my husband and I both decided to stop doing what we were doing and do something else.
 It wasn't retirement, but we wanted to look around and see what might be available besides 10-12 hour workdays.
 We acquired our first dog, a wire-haired Fox terrier we named Sadie, who quickly took over our house and our lives.
 Between Sadie's feedings and training, I fit in a part-time job as a reporter at the Mountain Democrat, a job with never-ending variety.
 I thought it was a good way to flex my daily writing muscle and have some fun.
 It has been all of that and I have won six awards from the California Newspapers Publishers Association for my column--three first place awards, two second place award and a certificate of General Excellence.

 In 2010, I wrote a privately published biography for Ossie Scariot, a local success story, and in 2012, I finished my first novel.
 I made the decision to self-publish , just to see if I could.
-I could and did, learning more about how books are put together--more than I ever really wanted to know.
-"In the Pocket of Dreams " was published on Kindle in 2013 and in paperback form through CreateSpace in 2014.
+I could and did, learning more about how to publish books than I ever wanted to know.
+I have written two additional books: " Home of the Dragonfly, " about a child faith healer who loses her faith, and an untitled book about a girl who can channel babies.
+I am hoping to publish these two through Mumblers Press.